EDIpack/EDIpack2.0/doc/browsecode.rst

 Browse code
 #####################

-Browse the `EDIpack2.0` structure using suitable graph of the module dependencies.
+Browse the `EDIpack` structure using suitable graph of the module dependencies.

 .. note::